Irish passport: Request page

-Formerly, the request was also made in French, but this has been discontinued as newer versions of the passport were introduced.
+Formerly, the request was also made in French, but this was discontinued as newer versions of the passport were introduced.

 Languages

 The data page/information page is printed in Irish, English and French.
 Each detail includes a reference number (e.g. "1 SLOINNE/SURNAME/NOM").
 This reference number can be used to look up translations into any other EU language, as all EU passports share a standard text layout.

 Security features

 The latest Irish passport booklets have security features designed to make them difficult to forge or be mistaken as forgeries.
 They have also been optimised for machine reading.

 The identity page of the passport booklet has been moved to the front of the passport and is now printed on a plastic card.
 This allows easier machine reading of the passport, as the official has to spend less time finding the identity page in the passport.
 The top-right corner of the passport booklet contains the biometric chip, which contains a copy of the information contained on the identity page, and a facial scan of the holder.
 To prevent unauthorised parties remotely accessing the information stored in the RFID biometric chip, the machine readable zone of the identity page must be scanned to unlock it.
 This safeguard is known as Basic Access Control.